grafana/grafana/docs/sources/panels-visualizations/configure-overrides/index.md

 ### Fields with name matching regex

 Specify fields to override with a regular expression.
 Properties you add to this type of rule are applied to all fields where the field name matches the regular expression.
-This override doesn't rename the field; to do this, use the [Rename by regex transformation][].
+This override doesn't rename the field; to do this, use the [Rename by regex transformation](ref:rename-by-regex-transformation).

 ### Fields with type